vishal230400/eRUPT_Tasks/task1/README.md

     fdbcli
     status
     ```
-- I successfully installed and set up the FoundationDB server (version 6.2.30) and its client on an Ubuntu system.
+- **Accomplishment**: I successfully installed and set up the FoundationDB server (version 6.2.30) and its client on an Ubuntu system.
-- This task was completely, and FoundationDB server and client were installed without any issues, and the server was verified to be running correctly.
+- **SubTask Completion**: This task was completely, and FoundationDB server and client were installed without any issues, and the server was verified to be running correctly.
-- There were no obstacles encountered during the installation and setup process.
+- **Obstacles**: There were no obstacles encountered during the installation and setup process.

 ## Install Java 8, Maven, and IntelliJ:

-- I already had Java 8, and Maven installed in my MacOS, I just downloaded and installed IntelliJ from Internet.
+- **Accomplishment**: I already had Java 8, and Maven installed in my MacOS, I just downloaded and installed IntelliJ from Internet.
-- This task was completely by installing Java 8, Maven, and IntelliJ, and no obstacles encountered during the installation process.
+- **SubTask Completion**: This task was completely by installing Java 8, Maven, and IntelliJ.
+- **Obstacles**: There were no obstacles encountered during the installation process.

 ## Use the FDB command line tool (fdbcli) to connect to the cluster.
 Try to use its commands set,get, getrange and explore other commands (via command help in fdbcli)